ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__, and is essentially a module/subroutine within the `Common Community Physics Package (CCPP) <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ repository.
-The UFS Land DA System currently only works with snow data.
+The UFS Land Data Assimilation (DA) System currently only works with snow data.
 Thus, this User's Guide focuses primarily on the snow DA process.

 This User's Guide is organized as follows:

-   * This chapter (Introduction) provides background information on the Unified Forecast System (:term:`UFS`) and the NoahMP model. and outlines basic technical information about supported systems and the directory structure.
+   * This chapter (Introduction) provides background information on the Unified Forecast System (:term:`UFS`) and the NoahMP model.
+   * :numref:`Chapter %s <TechOverview>` (Technical Overview) outlines user support levels and describes the code repositories and directory structure.
    * :numref:`Chapter %s <Model>` (Model) provides practical information on building and running the Noah-MP Land Surface Model (LSM) and using the Vector-to-Tile Converter.
    * :numref:`Chapter %s <Glossary>` (Glossary) lists important terms.